Hald House: Architecture

-The adjacent warehouse at Dubensgade 19 is just three bays wide. its gacade is crowned by a gabled wall dormer with the rimains of a pulley.
+The adjacent warehouse at Dubensgade 19 is just three bays wide.
+Its facade is crowned by a gabled wall dormer with the remains of a pulley.

 Today

 The property is owned by J. Halds Gård A/S. The law firms Peter Tetens Hald and HaldHuttenberg are both based in the building.
 Kunstbiblioteket, a firm letting out artworks by recognized artists, is also based in the building.